Alan Nelmes: Non-League football

-After his release from Brentford, Nelmes saw out his career with spells at Southern League club Hillingdon Borough and Isthmian League clubs Hayes (managed by former Brentford teammate Bobby Ross) and Southall, before retiring due to a cartilage injury.
+After his release from Brentford, Nelmes played out his career with spells at Southern League club Hillingdon Borough and Isthmian League clubs Hayes (managed by former Brentford teammate Bobby Ross) and Southall, before retiring due to a cartilage injury.

 Personal life

 Nelmes is married to Norma and has two sons, Martin and Stuart.
-Martin played tennis and football to county level and is a LTA-qualified tennis coach.
 Stuart has played cricket for Sussex County League club Middleton since 2005.
 During the 1970s, Nelmes lived in Isleworth and worked at the Watneys brewery in Mortlake.
 He spent time running a business in Bognor Regis in the 1970s and in the 1990s and 2000s, he was worked in security at Gatwick Airport.
 As of 2015, Nelmes was living in Middleton-on-Sea.